aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

   files can also be written by psi4.

 * `.molden` for molecular wavefunction files (molden-style format).
-At present, psi4, orca, and molden are supported.
+At present, psi4, orca, xtb (same as orca), and molden are supported.
 Both STO and GTO molecular wavefunctions are supported.
 The `molden.input` extension works the same as a `.molden` file, but forces the use of the orca dialect (orca generates `.molden.input` files by default).

 * `.pwc` for the electron density plus Kohn-Sham state information from Quantum ESPRESSO, generated using the pw2critic.x program in